NetickNetworking/NetickDocumentation/articles/replay.md

 Sandbox.StopRecording();
 ```

-If no path is provided, Netick automatically records to:
+If no path is provided, Netick automatically records to a file (named with the current date and time) inside:

 ```csharp
 Path.Combine(Application.persistentDataPath, "replays", Network.GameVersion.ToString());